nstanford5/ticket-sales/ticket-sales.md

 md5: c425745032273893d106fe3de005f15e
 range: 37-39
 ```
 - Line 37 transfers the exact known balance back to the seller.
-It is bad practice to use `transfer(balance()).to(A)` here, use a formula that evaluates to the known balance.
+It is bad practice to use `transfer(balance()).to(A)` here.
+Instead, use a formula that evaluates to the known balance.
 - Line 38-39 has us commit and exit the DApp.

 We are almost done.
 The final step is to test our API function by making some calls in the frontend (`mjs`) file.